Mettalex (MTLX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mettalex Historical Price

-According to the latest data gathered on Mettalex live price page, the current price of Mettalex is 2.13USD.
-The circulating supply of Mettalex(MTLX) is 4.06M MTLX , giving it a market capitalization of $8.60M.
+According to the latest data gathered on Mettalex live price page, the current price of Mettalex is 2.08USD.
+The circulating supply of Mettalex(MTLX) is 4.06M MTLX , giving it a market capitalization of $8.43M.

 The Mettalex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MTLX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.